FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 5.2 How to Use It

-Hall recommends opening every all-hands meeting with a Purpose Story — usually a customer outcome the team made possible.
+Hall recommends opening team meetings and all-hands with a Purpose Story — usually a customer outcome the team made possible.
 The Purpose Story is also the single highest-leverage piece of content for recruiting.
-Candidates do not choose companies based on benefits packages; they choose based on whether they can picture themselves inside the story.
+Candidates rarely choose a company on the benefits package; they choose based on whether they can picture themselves inside the story.
+The strongest cultures tend to be the ones with deliberate internal storytelling rituals.

 6. The Customer Story — Closing the Proof Gap